uptain-gmbh/fullstack-coding-challenge/README.md

 2. Form for listing and adding items
 3.  (optional) if using a database, orchestrate services with Docker or some differnt technologie.

+## USAGE

+The backend (File: handler.js) is hosted on AWS.
+The YML File defines a DynamoDB at AWS.
+This solution does not use an offline DB, therefore the optional point 3 (see above) is not fulfilled.

+React components can be found in the src folder.
+The command 'npm start' starts the local server to test the serverless application.

+You can enter two fields (id and name) an save it in the DB.
+A click on the delete button removes the item from the DB.